open-cqrs/opencqrs-samples/subscription-queries/README.md

 # One Solution

-The [solution](src/main/java/com/example/cqrs/service/PGNotifyService.java) exemplified by this app is built on two pillars:
+The solution exemplified by this app is built on two pillars:

-- Using Postgres as our read-model database and leveraging its [notification mechanism](https://www.postgresql.org/docs/current/sql-notify.html)
+- Using Postgres as our read-model database and leveraging its [NOTIFY-feature](https://www.postgresql.org/docs/current/sql-notify.html)
 - Using Spring Integration's [JdbcChannelMessageStore-API](https://docs.spring.io/spring-integration/reference/jdbc/message-store.html) to listen to said notifications

 First, we set up a [configuration](src/main/java/com/example/cqrs/configuration/CqrsConfiguration.java) in which we first ensure, that only one JVM ever gets to handle a given event: